Delivery Hero replaces Wirecard in Germany's blue-chip DAX | DW | 20.08.2020

-The question that many have been asking lately is whether Delivery Hero is still a German company at all.
-It's true that consumers in Germany do not profit from the food delivery service anymore.
-But while it doesn't offer its services in Europe's biggest economy, it's active in more than 40 countries abroad, delivering food from local suppliers to customers there.
+Delivery Hero is the second Berlin-based company to make it into the DAX-30, Germany's premier stock index, following the rise of real estate behemoth Deutsche Wohnen.

-Delivery Hero is the second Berlin-based company to make it into the DAX-30, following the rise of real estate behemoth Deutsche Wohnen.
+Yet many have been asking lately whether Delivery Hero is still a German company at all.
+While founded in Germany, consumers there do not profit from the food delivery service anymore, as it doesn't offer its services in Europe's biggest economy.
+Instead, it's active in more than 40 countries abroad, delivering food from local suppliers to customers there.

-Stock market pundits were a bit puzzled, though, when Delivery Hero was short-listed for the DAX.
-While the company was founded in Germany and is headquartered in Berlin, it's not doing any business in the country at all.
+Stock market pundits were a bit puzzled when Delivery Hero was short-listed for the DAX.
 In 2019, management sold the whole Germany business to its Dutch rival, Takeaway.

-The latter incorporated the brands Pizza.de, Lieferheld and Foodora in its own delivery platform, Lieferando, and has since been dominating the German market.
+The latter incorporated the brands Pizza.de, Lieferheld and Foodora in its own delivery platform, Lieferando, and has since dominated the German market.

 Delivery Hero pocketed almost €1 billion ($1.18 billion) from the sale and keeps investing heavily in markets in the Middle East and North Africa.
 Last year, more than half of the company's overall revenues came from those two regions.

-But the delivery platform also has a strong footing in Asia, while in Europe it's almost exclusively active in northern and Eastern European nations.
-CEO Niklas Östberg argues that western European countries are not promising enough in terms of growth potential.
+The delivery platform also has a strong footing in Asia, while in Europe it's almost exclusively active in Northern and Eastern European nations.
+CEO Niklas Östberg argues that Western European countries are not promising enough in terms of growth potential.

 Delivery Hero has seen its revenues rise considerably in the past few years, but the firm still has some work to do to become profitable

-In 2017, the company went public and was listed in Germany's MDax.
+In 2017 the company went public and was listed in Germany's MDax, considered second to the DAX.
 Since then, the share price has gone from strength to strength.
 While investors had to pay €25.50 per share after the firm's listing, they now have to shell out four times as much.
 Market capitalization currently stands at roughly €20 billion.

 Delivery Hero expects to clock revenues between €2.6 billion and €2.8 billion this year thanks to the coronavirus crisis.
 With many people staying at home, orders doubled in June, helping the firm boost its share price after an initial slump right after the onset of the pandemic.